Clare Grant: Early life

-Grant grew up in Memphis, Tennessee.
-She is of Irish, English, Scandinavian, and Native American descent.
+Grant was born on August 23, 1979 and grew up in Memphis, Tennessee.
+She is of Scottish, English, Scandinavian, and Native American descent.
 To support herself through college, Grant modeled through Elite Model Management on several campaigns, for companies such as L'Oréal.

 Career

 Film work

 Grant had a small role in Walk the Line and has appeared in several independent films.
 Craig Brewer cast her as the lead in two of his indie films before casting her in the film Black Snake Moan as Christina Ricci's best friend, and later as the lead in his MTV series $5 Cover.
 She then played the lead role of Megan Graves in comic book writer Brian Pulido's first independent feature film The Graves, followed by the role of Beverly in the film Joshua Tree, 1951: A Portrait of James Dean, directed by Matthew Mishory.
 In 2013, Grant played the lead role of Martha Collins in the film The Insomniac, directed by Monty Miranda, and voiced Black Widow in the Marvel Animation film Iron Man: Rise of Technovore.'
-In 2015, Clare played a supporting role in Phantom Halo and appeared in the holiday anthology film Holidays, a featured selection of the 2016 Tribeca Film Festival.
+In 2015, Grant played a supporting role in Phantom Halo and appeared in the holiday anthology film Holidays, a featured selection of the 2016 Tribeca Film Festival.
 She appeared in Changeland alongside her husband Seth Green, who wrote, directed, and also starred in the film.